moulli/multiSensorint/README.md

 ### ZBG methods

 We will not make an extensive list for all ZBG methods here, but rather describe the most important and useful ones.
 User can visualize all methods in the ZBG class Matlab file.
 We already went through addDataset, which allows to add new datasets to an already existing object.
 Basic operations are provided, such as addition (merge two ZBG objects), length (returns number of datasets in ZBG object) and indexing (get new ZBG object with datasets corresponding to indexes).
 Following are some of the other methods:

+* *subset*: takes an additional input argument (key words, as a character).
+Returns a new ZBG object containing datasets whose comments include the key words.
+This method is later used to discriminate datasets in the graphical interface,

 * *clean*: detects if a dataset occurs more than once, and delete potential doublons,